stha-sanket/Team_Textify/README.md

-# Streamlit Document Processing Hub (OCR & Classifier)
+# Team_Textify: Document Classification and Text Extraction

-This Streamlit application provides a web-based interface for two document processing tasks:
+This application provides a web-based interface for two document processing tasks:
 1.  **Nepali/English OCR**: Extracts text from uploaded images containing Nepali and English script using Tesseract OCR.
 2.  **Document Classifier**: Predicts the type of an uploaded document image (Birth Certificate, Blank, Citizenship, NID, PAN) using a pre-trained TensorFlow/Keras model (fine-tuned MobileNetV2).
 It also includes a feedback mechanism to improve future model iterations.